aftabkajal/Ocelot.Provider.NpgSqlServer/README.md

 ## Run Your Application
 Start your application, and Ocelot will dynamically load routes from your PostgreSQL database.

-## Share Your Feedback

-We appreciate your feedback, suggestions, and contributions.
-Please feel free to open issues or reach out with your thoughts.
-We respond to every issue or message and are eager to improve this package.
-Thank you for using Ocelot.Provider.NpgSqlServer!

 Thank you for choosing Ocelot.Provider.NpgSqlServer! 🚀 Let’s build scalable, flexible, and dynamic API Gateways together.